Richie's

 Tuesday, July 21, 2009 9:12 PM

 Well, wouldn't you know that freakin' 4.5 years after the discovery of the first frackin' tumor, they would find another one.
 Well, this time I am not going to continue updating this website.
-I am creating a new place to check on my progress at mrj5068.livejournal.com.
+I am creating a new place to check on my progress at live journal... but I didn't like it.
 Thanks for caring and keeping up with my progress.

 Friday, Feb 14, 2009 3:09 PM